-The financial statements of the subsidiaries are prepared for the same reporting period as the Company.
-The results of the subsidiaries acquired under the Reorganisation are consolidated from the earliest date presented or since the respective dates of incorporation of the relevant entities, where this is a shorter period, as further detailed in note 2.1 above and continue to be consolidated until the date that such control ceases.
-Adjustments are made to bring into line any dissimilar accounting policies that may exist.
+The financial statements of the subsidiaries are prepared for the same reporting period as the Company, using consistent accounting policies.
+The results of subsidiaries are consolidated from the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.